Do you want to have a challenge for the next 30 days and feel fitter than ever? Join me in the 30-day plank challenge for beginners!

-If working out can bring issues for you or you have any medical conditions, see your doctor before starting with this 30 day plank challenge.
+If working out can bring issues for you or if you have any medical conditions, see your doctor before starting with this 30-day plank challenge.

 I challenge you to stick to it for at least 30 days.
 Do you exercise daily and keep doing it!
 You will notice some great benefits.

 This is just the beginning of your fitness journey.
-Once you have complete this 30 day plank challenge for beginners, you have already built up some core strength – which is a great foundation to build upon.
+Once you have complete this 30-day plank challenge for beginners, you have already built up some core strength, a great foundation to build upon.

 Like this post?
 Save it for later!📌